ziqizhang/jate/README.md

 ### Support and Issues

 JATE2 is at an early stage of development.
-Its mailling list is available on [Google Groups] (https://groups.google.com/d/forum/jate2).
+Its mailling list is available on [Google Groups](https://groups.google.com/d/forum/jate2).
 If you have any **questions about using JATE**, please read the Wiki and the mailling list first.
 Please do not use the issue tracker for personal support requests nor feature requests.
 Support requests and development issues should be discussed in the mailling list.

 For bug report, please [create an issue](https://github.com/ziqizhang/jate/issues).